uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 ## Repo structure

-- `/sitecore` - the required configuration files and content items for the demo site (Unicorn items and the package).
+- `/content` - sample app content items (Unicorn items and the package).
 - `/src` - the sources of the React/Next.js app wired up with Uniform plugin.
 - `/docs` - documentation